 The study also revealed that houses with the number 13 reduced home values by an average of £8,974 (around $16K AUD).
-While unlucky for sellers, the number 13 could be lucky for buyers who aren’t superstitious and looking for a bargain!
+While unlucky for sellers, the number 13 could be lucky for buyers who aren’t superstitious and looking for a bargain.

 The bottom line is that if they are a persistent problem they could be bad news for the value of your property.
 But if your property is in a friendly, compassionate street then rest assured, your home could well benefit from the community vibe.

 No surprise then that suburbs near in-demand schools command higher prices than homes outside the catchment zone.
 While all the data points to a direct correlation between property price growth and in-demand school catchment areas, what is it actually worth?

 According to Domain's School Zones Report, properties in prime school catchment areas can sell for up to 10 to 15 per cent more.

-Proximity to local supermarkets
+6. Proximity to local supermarkets

 If your property or home is near a major supermarket - Coles, Woolworths or Aldi - count yourself lucky.
-In the UK, studies have shown proximity to upmarket supermarket chains, such as M&S and Waitrose, can boost property prices by as much as 9 - 12 per cent respectively.
+In the UK, studies have shown proximity to upmarket supermarket chains, such as M&S and Waitrose, can boost property prices by as much as 9 to 12 per cent respectively.

 As we build more apartments closer and closer to the city, the average home size is shrinking.
 With this in mind, parking spots are no longer a given but now come at a premium.

-All in the name
+8. All in the name

 According to research conducted by Zoopla, the highest value street name is "warrens" with properties fetching more than double the national average.

 It may seem obvious that a leafy, tree-lined street is a desirable location, but a study in the US found that suburbs with trees separating the road and the pavement outperformed those without any form of greenery.
 By how much we hear you ask?
 About $8K, which is not small change.

 Your local sports bar that attracts 300 rowdy students every saturday night does not quite fit the profile.
-Neither does a Hungry Jacks, but if you have a three hatted establishment just around the corner, it could add as much as 5 per cent to the value of your home.
+Neither does a Hungry Jacks, but if you have a three hatted establishment just around the corner, it could add as much as five per cent to the value of your home.